fabiencnl/fabiencnl/README.md

 Full stack developer, backend enthusiast
 ----------------------------------------

 Full stack developer with 3.5 YoE.
-Planning to specialize in backend in the next few years.
+Planning to become a backend specialist in the next few years.
 Particularly interested in DevOps tools as well (CI/CD, Docker, Kubernetes, Cloud Deployment...).
 Eager to learn, motivated and ready for new technical challenges.

 * 🌍  I'm based in France
 * ✉️  You can contact me at [fabienchenal@gmail.com](mailto:fabienchenal@gmail.com)